jayunit100/network-policy-subproject/p0_user_stories.md

 # Terminology

-- *app*: a collection of programs running in a namespace
+- *app*: a program or collection of programs running in a namespace that comprise a end-user consumed service.
+Common "guestbook", "blackduck", "backend API services", or the "ELK" stack, which usually is consumed through Kibana.

 # Application scoped User stories